In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

-- Digital product sales – $3,162.00.
-I’m overhauling my online store so I can better serve freelancers who are members of the Client Connection Service.
+- Digital course sales – $3,162.00.
+I’m overhauling my online store and am including additional content for my three main courses.
 I recorded several workshops in December and even hosted the first annual Holiday Freelancer Party on Blab!

 Total = $20,335.42 (yes, I’m a bit obsessive that the numbers on ALL my reports match).

 You probably already know this, but as a self-employed freelancer, I didn’t deposit the entire $23k gross income into my bank account (don’t I wish?!).

 Here are the expenses I paid over the past 3 months:

 - Taxes, taxes, taxes – $2,500 (quarterly estimated taxes)

 - Team members and outsourcing – $2,067.
 I pay several team members to help manage this blog, create slide presentations and handle the tech stuff.

 - Web hosting and domain – $123.

 - Bookkeeping software – $56.
 I use GoDaddy Bookkeeping and FreshBooks since they both offer different services that I need.

 - ConvertKit for newsletters – $297.